I love Venice, but when the crowds become unbearable, I make it a point to get out of the center and discover what the surrounding area has to offer.

 Padua has also long been a lure for pilgrims, who for nearly 800 years have flocked to the Basilica of St. Anthony.
 One of Christianity's most popular shrines to one of its most popular saints, the basilica is filled with magnificent art, including bronze statues of the crucifix, Mary, and Padua's favorite saints by the Renaissance master Donatello.
 Pilgrims visit the relics of the saint, considered miraculously preserved: his vocal chords, tongue, and jawbone.
 These relics befit the saint who couldn't stop teaching, preaching, and praying.

 The Scrovegni Chapel is the art treasure of Padua.
-Wallpapered with Giotto's beautifully preserved cycle of frescoes, the glorious chapel — painted in the early 1300s — depicts the lives of Jesus and Mary.
-Giotto, considered the first modern painter, produced scenes that were more realistic and human than anything that had been done for a thousand years.
+Nearly every inch of its glorious interior is covered by a cycle of frescoes — all painted by Giotto in the early 1300s, and beautifully preserved.
+Giotto, considered the first modern painter, produced scenes from the lives of Jesus and Mary that were more realistic and human than anything that had been done for a thousand years.
 Since the chapel is open only to a limited number of visitors a day, advanced reservations are required.

 Padua also presents the opportunity to explore one of Italy's finest produce markets.
 Since medieval times, shoppers have come to Palazzo della Ragione and its surrounding squares for the best Veneto produce.
 Wandering through here, visitors can appreciate the Italian passion for good food.
 Merchants share recipe tips with shoppers.
 Locals can tell the month by the seasonal selections — artichokes and white asparagus?
 It's April.